mengzhenyuzhang/mengzhenyuzhang.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 Welcome to my website.
 I'm currently an assistant professor at UCL School of Management.
+My research interest falls in Revenue management, Information design, and Stochastic models.
+Feel free to contact me at zhenyu[dot]zhangmeng[at]ucl[dot]ac[dot]uk

 Research
 ======